saikiran76/firecamp/readme/README.v2.md

 Firecamp offers you a broad range of features that will help you build APIs faster than ever.

 📂 [Collection](https://firecamp.io/docs/platform/collection) :
-Manage Collection of APIs to collaborate within team <br/>
+Manage Collection of APIs to collaborate within the team <br/>

 ⛳ [API Playgrounds](https://firecamp.io/docs/rest/introduction) :
 Get instant playgrounds for your APIs.
 Rest, GraphQL, and more <br/>